bschauerte/region_contrast_saliency/README.md

     Web Images".
 In Proceedings of the 21st International Conference on Pattern Recognition (ICPR), 2012

-Furthermore, it has been applied in:
+Furthermore, the debiased region contrast has been applied in:

     Schauerte, R. Stiefelhagen, "Look at this!
 Learning to Guide Visual Saliency in Human-Robot Interaction".
 In Proceedings of the